ShemDennis/Phase_2_Project/README.md

 ## Key Findings

 ## Conclusion and Recommendations
-Here are the 3 main recommendations based on our results; 1.
+The 3 main recommendations based on our analysis findings are that the company should;
-2.
-3.

-In summary,
+1.Invest in High Budgets: We established that high budget films have high returns.
+2. Focus on Popular Genres: From our data, the highly rated genres were the Drama and Documentary genres.
+3. Boost Marketing for Popularity: We identified that high popularity increases the rate of box office performance.

+In summary, in film production, the higher the movie rating the higher the popularity at box office and higher returns which increases with the higher the production budget.

 ## Additional Information and resources
 We heavily relied on our [Moringa school](https://moringaschool.com/?gclid=EAIaIQobChMIltKThaO0iQMVSJmDBx0ouiIhEAAYASAAEgKf5PD_BwE) class content and Labs when doing this project.

-[Here is the presentation](link) that our team used to present our findings to the stakeholder
+[Here is the presentation](file:///C:/Users/mweru/OneDrive/Documents/MORINGA/PHASE%202/PROJECT/MOVIES-PHASE2-GROUP7-PRESENTATION.pdf) that our team used to present our project to our stakeholders.

 ## Contributors
 You can find each of this project contibutors linked here: